Sumer: Mesopotamia in Real Time

 Sumer thrives on local multiplayer.
 You can of course play solo against only the AI, but the game shines when played with your friends and family.
 Yell as they claim the resources you wanted.
 Race up to the top of the ziggurat to offer your sacrifice to Inanna first and grab the completion bonus.

-Sumer is rated E for Everyone, and we find nothing here that’s inappropriate for our kids (although the goddess worship and beer may be off-putting to some families).
+Sumer is rated E for Everyone, and we find nothing here that’s inappropriate for our kids (although the goddess worship and beer making may be off-putting to some families).
 Reading skill and fast reflexes are both helpful for play, but not absolutely necessary.
 We’d recommend it for kids 8 and up.

 Studio Wumpus provided The Family Gamers with a preview copy of Sumer on Nintendo Switch for this review.